Braysfarte History, Family Crest & Coats of Arms

 Early History of the Braysfarte family

 This web page shows only a small excerpt of our Braysfarte research.
-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Braysfarte History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Braysfarte History in all our PDF Extended History products and printed products wherever possible.

 Braysfarte Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Braysfarte include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.

 Early Notables of the Braysfarte family (pre 1700)

 More information is included under the topic Early Braysfarte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Braysfarte family